Twisted conjugacy and separability: Polycyclic-by-nilpotent-by-finite groups

 \section{Polycyclic-by-nilpotent-by-finite groups}

-At this point, we know of two families of groups that are completely twisted conjugacy separable: the polycyclic-by-finite groups and the nilpotent-by-finite SRF-groups, which are described in \cref{thm:nilperfgroup}.
-Using a result by Kilsch, we can glue these results together and extend \cref{thm:mainthmnilp} to the family of polycyclic-by-nilpotent-by-finite groups.
+At this point, we know of two families of groups that are completely twisted conjugacy separable: the polycyclic-by-finite groups and the nilpotent-by-finite SRF-groups, which are described in \zcref{thm:nilperfgroup}.
+Using a result by Kilsch, we can glue these results together and extend \zcref{thm:mainthmnilp} to the family of polycyclic-by-nilpotent-by-finite groups.

 A priori, the term ``polycyclic-by-nilpotent-by-finite'' could be ambiguous, as it could refer to either polycyclic-by-(nilpotent-by-finite) groups or (polycyclic-by-nilpotent)-by-finite groups.
-The following \lcnamecref{prop:polybynilpbyfinite} shows that there is no such ambiguity.
+The following \zcref[nocap,noref]{prop:polybynilpbyfinite} shows that there is no such ambiguity.
+We use \(\gamma_i(G)\) to denote the \(i\)-th term of the lower central series of a group \(G\), i.e.\@ \(\gamma_1(G) \coloneq G\) and \(\gamma_{i+1}(G) \coloneq [\gamma_i(G),G]\).

 \begin{proposition} Let \(G\) be a group.
 Then \(G\) is polycyclic-by-(nilpotent-by-finite) if and only if it is (polycyclic-by-nilpotent)-by-finite. \end{proposition} \begin{proof} First assume that \(G\) is polycyclic-by-(nilpotent-by-finite).
 Let \(P \normalsub G\) be polycyclic normal subgroup such that \(G/P\) is nilpotent-by-finite.
 Then there exists a nilpotent finite index normal subgroup of \(G/P\), which must be of the form \(N/P\).
 This \(N\) is a finite index normal subgroup of \(G\) that is polycyclic-by-nilpotent, therefore \(G\) is (polycyclic-by-nilpotent)-by-finite.